 An uncontested divorce in Pennsylvania may seem rather straightforward.
-After all, a mutual-consent divorce is an option only when both parties can agree on key issues, like division of assets and child custody.
+After all, an uncontested divorce is an option only when both parties can agree on key issues, like division of assets and child custody.
 You still must take great care to protect your best interests in the course of an uncontested divorce.
-Failure to do so may jeopardize your financial and emotional wellbeing.
+Failure to do so may jeopardize your financial and emotional well-being.

 Having an advocate for the duration of the divorce process is important to ensure your rights are protected.
 Our firm is focused on realistic solutions to leave you in the best possible position at the conclusion of your divorce.
-Please read on to find an overview of the state’s process for uncontested divorce.
+Please read on to find an overview of the process for an uncontested divorce in Pennsylvania.

 Pennsylvania laws allow for a no-contest divorce in cases where one spouse (the plaintiff) presents the court with a complaint.
 This petition must state the marriage is irretrievably broken.
 The mutual consent divorce process may proceed if both spouses agree with the assertion that the marriage is beyond repair.

 An uncontested divorce is possible even in cases where one spouse does not wish to get a divorce.
 However, the process must involve:

 - the couples living separately and apart for a minimum of one year; and

 - the plaintiff proving the marriage is beyond repair.

 Note that for the purposes of an uncontested divorce, living “separate and apart” typically means the spouses live separate lives and have very little engagement or interaction.
 This is possible even in cases where the spouses share the same residence.
 However, it is important to maintain a separation during the entire one-year period.
 Abstain from marital relations or other activities that contradict the argument of your having lived “separate and apart.”

 The Timeline of an Uncontested Divorce in Pennsylvania